Heather Deal: Background

+Political career

 Vancouver Park Board

-In 2002 Deal ran for office for the first time and came in first for the Vancouver Park Board.
-She served as Chair in her first year on the Board.
+In 2002, Deal ran for office for the first time and came in first for the Vancouver Park Board.
+She served as chair in her first year on the board.

 Vancouver City Council

 By 2005 Deal had left COPE and joined the new electoral association, Vision Vancouver.
-She ran for City Council with the inaugural Vision Vancouver slate in 2005 and was elected to Council for her first of 4 terms (2005-2008, 2008-2011, 2011-2014, 2014-21018).
+She ran for City Council with the inaugural Vision Vancouver slate in 2005 and was re-elected to Council in 2008, 2011, and 2014.

 In her time on Vancouver City Council, Deal was a strong champion for the arts.
 This included introducing Vancouver’s first Creative City and Music strategies.

 Deal made it her mission to liven Vancouver’s streets by supporting installations of public art and cultural attractions and festivals like the city’s 125th-anniversary Summer Live concerts.
 In 2008, Deal introduced an innovative food-cart program that has been credited with creating a food revolution.

-Throughout her 16 year tenure as an elected official, Deal served on numerous boards and committees, and chaired several committees: